SEARK German Shepherds

 If you are unable to find a trainer please contact us.

 Please feel free to contact us with any questions or problems that arise during your pet's lifetime.
 We would also appreciate your

 updates(plus pictures) as this helps us to make informed decisions with our breeding program.

 If for any reason you are unable to keep the dog/puppy at any point in its lifetime, we request having the option of taking back the

 dog/puppy or helping to find another suitable home.
 We would never want to see a dog/puppy end up in a shelter.

-There is NO written guarantee nor implied guarantee by SEARK German Shepherds that any puppy/dog
+There is neither written guarantee nor implied guarantee by SEARK German Shepherds that any puppy/dog

 will be show or breeding quality.
-Teeth, testicles, hip/elbows, ears and temperament are not guaranteed.
+Teeth and/or full bite, testicles, hip/elbows, ears and temperament

 4. You will receive AKC registration papers with your new pup if both parents are AKC Registered.
 If the pup or adult is a German import the typical waiting period for AKC papers can be up to 6 months.